PM Modi avoids hotels, stays at airports in foreign transit: Amit Shah

 "For some, security cover has been a status symbol.
 For some, security has become a trivial issue where norms are violated at will.
 But let's follow the example of Modiji who adheres to the security norms and protocols," the Home Minister said.

 Rejecting Congress MP Gaurav Gogoi claim that PM Modi violated the SPG protection in 2017 during a seaplane ride in Gujarat, Shah said "the seaplane was thoroughly checked and cleared by the SPG and SPG personnel were deployed inside the seaplane.
-Besides. the objective of ride was to promote tourism in Gujarat.
+Besides. the objective of the ride was to promote tourism in Gujarat.
 It was not a personal fun ride."

 Previous govts diluted law, amendment will restore its original intent: Amit Shah on SPG bill